 When can I take Pointe classes?
 This a question we hear a lot from interested dancers and their parents.
 The short answer is that most of our students start with Pre-Pointe classes at around age 12 and only after at least four years of classical ballet training.
-There is much more to this answer, however, and for a more detailed explanation of SGB's Pointe requirements, a brief history of Pointe and a listing of our yearly Pointe classes, please click on the link below (coming soon).
+There is much more to this answer, however, and for a more detailed explanation of SGB's Pointe requirements, a brief history of Pointe and a listing of our yearly Pointe classes, please click below.

 Contemporary dance is a style of expressive dance that combines elements of several dance genres including modern, jazz and classical ballet.
 Contemporary dancers strive to connect the mind and the body through fluid dance movements.
 The term "contemporary" is somewhat misleading: it describes a genre that developed during the mid-20th century and is still very popular today.